Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

 In this section, we consider the dipole-dipole interaction (DDI) that, unlike the $s$-wave contact interaction, is long-range and anisotropic.
-The DDI between alkali atoms is a thousand times smaller than the short-range interaction for the background scattering length.
-However, recent experimental developments, such as the realization of a BEC of $^{52}$Cr atoms~\cite{Griesmaier2005, Stuhler2005, Giovanazzi2006, Lahaye2007, Koch2008, Lahaye2008}, a technique for creating cold molecular gases~\cite{Doyle1995,Ni2008,Deiglmayr2008}, and high-accuracy measurements~\cite{Fattori2008, Vengalattore2008, Pollack2009}, have enabled us to study several consequences of the DDI.
-Here, we briefly introduce the general properties of the DDI in cold gases (Sec.~\ref{sec:dipole_interaction}), and discuss two important cases: spin-polarized dipolar gases (Sec.~\ref{sec:dipole_polarized}) and spinor dipolar gases (Sec.~\ref{sec:dipole_spinor}).
-Excellent reviews on dipolar gases have been published by Baranov~\cite{Baranov2002, Baranov2008} and by Lahaye et al.~\cite{Lahaye2009}.
+The DDI between alkali atoms is thousand times smaller than the short-range interaction for the background scattering length.
+However, recent experimental developments, such as the realization of BECs of $^{52}$Cr atoms~\cite{Griesmaier2005, Beaufils2008}, $^{164}$Dy atoms~\cite{Mingwu2011}, and $^{168}$Er atoms~\cite{Aikawa2012}, creation of ultracold molecules~\cite{Doyle1995,Meerakker2008,Ni2008,Shuman2010}, and precision measurements~\cite{Vengalattore2008, Fattori2008} and control~\cite{Pollack2009}, have enabled us to study several consequences of the DDI.
+Here, we introduce the general properties of the DDIs in ultracold gases (Sec.~\ref{sec:dipole_interaction}), and discuss two important cases: spin-polarized dipolar gases (Sec.~\ref{sec:dipole_polarized}) and spinor dipolar gases (Sec.~\ref{sec:dipole_spinor}).
+Excellent reviews on dipolar gases have been published by Baranov~\cite{Baranov2002, Baranov2008} and by Lahaye {\it et al}.~\cite{Lahaye2009}.